Billy Apple: Wystan Curnow

+Dr Craig Hilton

 In 2009 Apple donated blood to the New Zealand artist and scientist Dr Craig Hilton, leading to a series of three science/art projects by Hilton.
 In The Immortalisation of Billy Apple® (2010) a cell line from Apple's cells was created using a virus to alter Apple's cells, so that they would keep regenerating forever.
 The cell lines - named formally after Billy Apple® - are held at the University of Auckland's School of Biological Sciences and the American Type Culture Collection, Virginia, in the United States.
 In the second work, Hilton commissioned Otago University-based New Zealand Genomics Ltd to sequence Apple's entire genome for The Digitisation of Billy Apple.
 In the third of Hilton's works, The Analysis of Billy Apple's Genome (2014) the artist presents Apple's personal genetic information in a Circos diagram.
 Hilton says the works are designed to provoke debate around scientific advances and the ethical challenges they create.
-Writing in Metro magazine, art critic Anthony Byrt opined:

-It's the most complex and radical project Apple has been involved in since the name change.
-It's also how the brand will outlast the body.
+Writing in Metro magazine, art critic Anthony Byrt opined: 'It's the most complex and radical project Apple has been involved in since the name change.
+It's also how the brand will outlast the body.'

+Awards

 In 2018, Apple was named as an Icon by the Arts Foundation of New Zealand, an honour limited to 20 living New Zealanders.